Science Fell in Love, So I Tried to Prove It: Characters

 A high school student and daughter of a professor at the university.
 Her father's relentless belittling leads her to believe she's an idiot, but when Yukimura begins to tutor her part-time, she comes to realize her true potential.

 Media

 Manga

-The manga has been serialized online via Flex Comix Comic Meteor website since 2016 and has been collected in eighteen tankōbon volumes as of February 2025.
+The manga has been serialized online via Flex Comix Comic Meteor website since 2016 and has been collected in twenty tankōbon volumes as of March 2026.